Kevin Bonilla

-Jose Kevin Bonilla Zamora (born September 20, 2001) is an American soccer player who plays as a defender for MLS Next Pro side Real Monarchs.
+Jose Kevin Bonilla Zamora (born September 20, 2001) is an American soccer player who plays as a defender for MLS Next Pro side Tacoma Defiance.

 College career

 In his first season with Portland, he only made one appearance, in a goalless draw against Loyola Marymount.

 Professional career

-Bonilla made his professional debut on March 30, 2019 with North Texas SC in a USL League One match against the Chattanooga Red Wolves.
+Bonilla made his professional debut on March 30, 2019, with North Texas SC in a USL League One match against the Chattanooga Red Wolves.

 In 2023, he played with United PDX in USL League Two.

 Bonilla was selected 18th overall in the 2024 MLS SuperDraft by Real Salt Lake and signed with the club on January 10, 2024.
 He suffered a knee injury during pre-season, requiring surgery, and causing him to miss the entire 2024 season.
 After the 2024 season, the club declined his option for the 2025 season.

 Personal life

 Born in the United States, Bonilla is of Honduran descent and holds dual citizenship.